womendrivendev/google-oct-2018/README.md

 [WDD Tech It Forward](https://womendrivendev.org/events) is a hackathon where the focus is on the quality of the code, the people and the journey, with the aim of using technology to support communities and _tech things forward_ :muscle:

+You can read about the day and voices from attendees on our [Medium Publication](https://medium.com/women-driven-development).

+Also one of our amazing supporters, [Eddie Jaoude](http://eddiejaoude.github.io/), has documented the day and published it on his [YouTube channel](https://www.youtube.com/watch?v=OVJEsc3QP8E), so do check it out!

 ## What is this repo for

 WDD advocates for the open source community - each project belongs to their own creators.
 We think it's important that these projects are available for people to browse.